Senjafuda: Construction

 In the present day, senjafuda are made from printed paper, and are rarely made traditionally through wood block printing.
 Wooden slat senjafuda, however, are still produced, and are worn as a necklace or used for key chain and cell phone ornaments.
 The ones made from paper are pre-printed with common names; machines are also available that can produce custom senjafuda with adhesive backings.

 Famous figures

 Some famous producers of senjafuda are Hiroshige, Eisen, Kunisada, Kuniyoshi.
-They mainly produced senjafuda, due to the expensive of the ukiyo-e printing process.
+They mainly produced senjafuda, due to how expensive the ukiyo-e printing process is.

 Senrei Sekioka was one of the foremost Japanese experts of senjafuda history; Iseman and Frederick Starr were also important members of the nosatsu-kai during the Meiji and Taishō eras.